rust-lang/rust/src/doc/rustc-dev-guide/src/macro-expansion.md

 ### The Expansion Order Hierarchy

-The first hierarchy tracks the order of expansions, i.e., when a macro invocation is in the output of another macro.
+The first hierarchy tracks the order of expansions, i.e., when a `macro` invocation is in the output of another `macro`.

 Here, the children in the hierarchy will be the "innermost" tokens.
-The [`ExpnData`] struct itself contains a subset of properties from both macro definition and macro call available through global data.
+The [`ExpnData`] struct itself contains a subset of properties from both `macro` definition and `macro` call available through global data.
-[`ExpnData::parent`][edp] tracks the child -> parent link in this hierarchy.
+[`ExpnData::parent`][edp] tracks the child-to-parent link in this hierarchy.

 [`ExpnData`]: https://doc.rust-lang.org/nightly/nightly-rustc/rustc_span/hygiene/struct.ExpnData.html
 [edp]: https://doc.rust-lang.org/nightly/nightly-rustc/rustc_span/hygiene/struct.ExpnData.html#structfield.parent

-For example,
+For example:

 ```rust,ignore
 macro_rules! foo { () => { println!(); } }